ESOL Program Information

 When you graduate, in addition to your B.S. in Education and Oregon teaching license, you'll have an ESOL endorsement added to your license.
 This is an additional credential that means you have specialized knowledge and skills to teach emergent bilingual learners, which will make you highly marketable.
-It also means that you can teach ELD as a content area.
+It also means that you can teach english language development as a content area.

 Why should I consider the ESOL endorsement?

-- English Language Learners (ELLs) represent 10% of the total K-12 student population in the S. (US Department of Education, 2018)
+- English Learners (ELs) represent 10% of the total K-12 student population in the S. (US Department of Education, 2018)

-- In Oregon, ELLs represent between 7% and 10% of the total school In the Salem-Keizer School District, ELLs comprise 15.9% (US Department of Education, 2018)
+- In Oregon, ELs represent between 7% and 10% of the total school In the Salem-Keizer School District, ELs comprise 15.9% (US Department of Education, 2018)

-- There is currently a national shortage of ELL teachers (Mitchell, 2018)
+- There is currently a national shortage of EL teachers (Mitchell, 2018)

-- An ESOL endorsement will give you the credentials and skills to serve your future ELL students
+- An ESOL endorsement will give you the credentials and skills to serve your future EL students

 - An ESOL endorsement will also make you a better teacher in general, by giving you valuable tools to differentiate instruction and the rationale to understand all your students